 An owner or tenant can request in writing, stating the reason, a hearing at a strata council meeting.

-Reasons for hearings can include requesting a “hardship” exemption from a rental restriction bylaw or to present information for bylaw enforcement.
+Reasons for hearings can include presenting information related to bylaw enforcement.

 The strata council must hold a council meeting within 4 weeks after the request to hear the applicant.